-Financial/Operating Measures
+Financial / Operating Measures

-The use of Adjusted EPS in the long-term program is an important indicator of success in delivering long-term shareholder value.
-Pre-Tax ROIC remains critical to Chemours' ability to invest and manage assets that deliver the greatest return.
+The use of Adjusted Net Income in the long-term program is an important indicator of success in delivering long-term shareholder value.
+Free Cash Flow Conversion is critical to Chemours' ability to invest and manage assets that deliver the greatest return.
 The Compensation and Leadership Development Committee believes these performance measures are appropriate to motivate executives to achieve and sustain outstanding long-term results.

-The 2018 PSU Award performance period, January 1, 2018 through December 31, 2020, consists of four measurement periods for each financial objective: three annual (each weighed 10%) measurement periods and one three-year (weighted at 20%) measurement period.
+The 2019 PSU Award performance period, January 1, 2019 through December 31, 2021, consists of one, cumulative three-year measurement period.